 Reserve with a Deposit of: $450 USD (Deducted from Total Tuition)

 Why take your TEFL Course in Hanoi, Vietnam?

 Taking your 4 week Teacher Training in Vietnam is a great start if you want to teach English in Asia.
 Hanoi is the capital of Vietnam and quickly emerging as a popular tourist destination!
 Our TEFL training center is located in Tay Ho district of Hanoi.
 Tay Ho is a residential area with elegant villas.
 You will find an interesting combination between French colonial charm and rich Vietnamese culture.
 From the magical small streets, to the breath-taking buildings, the culture and ambience are truly a delightful.

 Study in Vietnam

-The school is accommodated in a modern, large building.
-It features large, air-conditioned classrooms, a library, a computer lab and a cafeteria.
-The entire venue reflects high international standards.
-The school is conveniently connected to public transportation and is surrounded by coffee shops, restaurants, shops, parks and movie theaters.
+The school features large, air-conditioned classrooms, a library, a computer lab and a cafeteria.
+It is conveniently connected to public transportation and is surrounded by coffee shops, restaurants, shops, parks and movie theaters.
 This popularity stems from the fact that it has so much to offer.
 Hanoi is undoubtedly an area that provides fun and enjoyment for all!

 Accredited TEFL Program